kkaarel/azurepurview/README.md

 If needed make changes to parameters region you want to deploy.
 Note that not all regions are available

+Or

+Or use the cli below, by adding your resourceGroup
 ```
 az deployment group create --resource-group "<resource-group>" --template-file https://github.com/kkaarel/azurepurview/blob/main/azuredeploy.json --parameters https://github.com/kkaarel/azurepurview/blob/main/azuredeploy.parameters.json
 ```